See procedure Monitoring and managing cases awaiting allocation for tasks that must be undertaken in relation to cases awaiting allocation.

 Allocation decisions are made on a case-by-case basis, informed by the risk assessment or review risk assessment and required tasks, taking into account legislative requirements, compliance with departmental policies and the child, parent or carer’s level of engagement with other services.

 - The level of risk to the child is the primary consideration when determining allocation priority.
-Children at significant or high risk of harm (such as those on high-risk youth schedule or infants) should be prioritised for allocation.

 Once high-risk cases have been allocated, priority is to be given to: